ed-puckett/totp/README.md

 Install nodejs.
 Then see USAGE below to run.

-* Tested on Debian Linux 12
+* (Tests performed under Debian Linux 12)
-* Works with node v23.0.0
+* Tested on node v23.0.0
-* Works with deno 2.0.2 (stable, release, x86_64-unknown-linux-gnu)
+* Tested on deno 2.0.2 (stable, release, x86_64-unknown-linux-gnu)
+* Tested on bun 1.1.32

 ## USAGE